wwlyn/red_pitaya_pyrpl_pid/README.md

 **Using AI recommended**: We can easily understand FPGA code using **built-in** AI models like Copilot in VSCode.
 Simply ask it to explain the code structure, data flow, registers and their bitwidths...
 It's very convenient!

-## Example: Raman Light Intensity Locking & Digital Sequence
+## PID Modification: Raman Light Intensity Locking & Digital Sequence

 More functions to see in [the official tutorial of PyRPL](https://github.com/pyrpl-fpga/pyrpl/blob/main/docs/example-notebooks/tutorial.ipynb).